1974-76 Elite shows how Ford was late to the party with mid-sized personal coupes

 Ford follows Cutlass Supreme rather than Monte Carlo

 Ford instead adopted Oldsmobile’s approach, which including offering a top-end notchback coupe as part of a broader Cutlass Supreme lineup.
-For 1972 Ford introduced the Gran Torino, which had a more luxurious-looking grille than regular Torino but was available in a two-door coupe, four-door sedan and a wagon.
+For 1972 Ford introduced the Gran Torino, which had a more luxurious-looking grille than the regular Torino but was available in a two-door coupe, four-door sedan and a wagon.
 Meanwhile, Mercury continued to field a full range of body styles for its top-of-line Montego, which was called the MX Brougham.

 Also see ‘1973 Oldsmobile Cutlass Supreme: Monument to a fading dream’